 This is a familiar path, an old path, one he has walked so many mornings before.

-For three years now he has walked this path alone.
+For months now he has walked this path alone.
 Then it was hand-in-hand.
 Now, to steady himself, he leans occasionally, unconsciously on his cane.

 Tomorrow the phone would ring.
 It would be a reminder from his heart.

 Then he would go for a walk.
-The way forward would be the way back, along the same, old familiar path.
+Along the same, old familiar path.